zloishavrin/Easy-Wav2Lip/README.md

 Disable face detection smoothing which may fix artifacts, I'm not aware of any downsides to this.

 ### output_suffix
 This adds a suffix to your output files so that they don't overwite your originals.
-Tick include_upscaler_in_suffix if you want the upscaler written at the end of the suffix, good for when you want to compare different upscaler settuings or just to remember which one you used.
+Tick include_upscaler_in_suffix if you want the upscaler written at the end of the suffix, good for when you want to compare different upscaler settings or just to remember which one you used.

 ### preview_input
 Displays the input video/audio before processing so you can check to make sure you chose the correct file(s).
 It may only work with .mp4, I just know it didn't work on an .avi I tried.